-'The availability of domestic workers is minimal to date; I had to opt for day care center because no one is taking care of my family when I am at work.'
+''The availability of domestic workers is low now; I had to opt for day care center because no one is taking care of my family when I am at work.'
 (Researcher-translation)

-This study also found that the scarcity of domestic workers stimulated other employment opportunities as people started to think on opening day centers so that children could get the services while their parents are working.
+The scarcity of domestic workers stimulated other employment opportunities as people started to think on opening day centers so that children could get the services formerly given by domestic workers while their parents were working.
 This might have relieved the childcare burden to families in Tanzania.
-The study revealed that at previous time, domestic workers did not have access to education as one respondent said;
+The study revealed that previously domestic workers had n0 access to education as one respondent said;

-'During the past time, most of the domestic workers were not educated, even attending primary school education in rural areas was an issue, but to-date we observe major changes where many domestic workers are standard seven leavers others being form four leavers.
+'During the past time, most of domestic workers were not educated, even attending primary school education in rural areas was an issue but to-date we observe major changes where many domestic workers are standard seven leavers and also very few fail to get to secondary school education.
 This situation caused the scarcity of domestic workers.'

-The findings indicate that access to education has caused the scarcity of domestic workers, because currently children must attend primary and secondary education in urban and rural areas which according to the Tanzanian education policy is considered as the basic education.
-There is a shift in age of employment that the transformation in education structures and systems has led to the young girls of fourteen years to be taken for domestic works.
+This indicated that access to education has caused the scarcity of domestic workers, because currently children must attend primary and secondary education in urban and rural areas which according to the Tanzanian Education Policy, is considered as the basic education.
+There has been a shift in age of employment, that the transformation in education structures and systems has led to the young girls of fourteen years to be taken as domestic workers.
 The lowered age of starting primary school has also lowered the age of completion of primary school, thus with failure to join secondary school girls and boys at very young ages hold lots for economic independence.
 However, most of them see these changes and trends as the signs to enlightenment and economic recognitions.
 One of the house maids said,